Viper Bowling Ball

 Today’s bowlers have 100s of bowling ball choices accessible to them.

-They come at all different price points, with an extensive range of different types of coverstocks, an enormous range of different core types, in a comprehensive range of different colors, and all designed to tackle a wide range of varying lanes situations.
+They come at all different price points, with an extensive range of coverstocks, an enormous range of core types, and a comprehensive range of different colors, all designed to tackle a wide range of varying lanes situations.

 Unfortunately, it is also an extremely confusing time to be a bowler.